BaoYiLeeby/assessment-CDN/README.md

 ### Features

-    Simple UI
+    Very simple UI

-    To register, display, and delete user's details in 1-webpage.
+    To register, display, and delete user's details.

-    No knowledge about markdown syntax is required.

-    You can see your rendered markdown output at the same instance.

-    Download markdown code direclty with one click.
+    You can perform all actions in 1-webpage view.

 ### Setup
 Following are the requirements to run this project: